 Maya Chia’s Super Couple is a multi-correctional luxe face oil serum combining astaxanthin with chia seed oil, which is rich with skin-loving omega fatty acids, antioxidants & minerals.
 "Using wildcrafted active botanicals, this formula works to bring vitality to the look of the skin," says Plescia.
 As a bonus, it's ultra-lightweight and suitable for all skin types, even sensitive.

-Okay, friends, this is cool: Formulated with a "micro-encapsulated form of advanced epidermal growth factor derived from yeast," plus echinacea stem cells, green tea, and spin trap, this impressive yet little-known elixir works to protect skin in the long run (thank you, antioxidants) while increasing firmness, elasticity, and natural luminosity.
+Okay, friends, this is cool: Formulated with a "micro-encapsulated form of advanced epidermal growth factor derived from yeast," plus echinacea stem cells, green tea, and spin trap, this impressive yet little-known elixir promises to protect skin in the long run (thank you, antioxidants) while increasing firmness, elasticity, and natural luminosity.

-We love when we discover a little-known product that turns out to be a cult-loved nugget of gold.
+We love it when we discover a little-known product that turns out to be a cult-loved nugget of gold.
 Infused with astaxanthin, açaí, and other exotic, tropically inclined ingredients, this face wash has 29 five-star reviews across the board on Dermstore's website.
 Most notably, reviewers say it's worked wonders on their acne-prone complexions.

-This heavy-hitting night cream from Derma E is essentially beauty sleep in a jar. it features both astaxanthin and Pycnogenol to neutralize potentially damaging free radicals while reducing inflammation and improving circulation (i.e. that natural skin glow).
+This heavy-hitting night cream from Derma E is essentially beauty sleep in a jar. it features both astaxanthin and Pycnogenol meant to neutralize potentially damaging free radicals while reducing inflammation and improving circulation (i.e. that natural skin glow).
 King calls it "a rich night cream with potent antioxidant properties thanks to astaxanthin and pycnogenol."

 A true all-star within organic skincare line Éminence's epic lineup, this antioxidant-rich exfoliating cleanser washes away buildup and debris with one fell scrub.
 Plus, thanks to pretty ingredients like red currant, elderflower, magnolia bark, and tea tree oil, it smells nice to boot.